daniel-ilett/blog/_drafts/2019-05-01-tut1-1-smo-greyscale.md

 # Greyscale Filter

-The Greyscale filter is one of the simplest filters used in Super Mario Odyssey.
-The effect operates on each individual pixel of the image independently of all others, and it’s a simple linear transformation from one domain of values to another.
+The Greyscale filter is one of the simplest filters in Snapshot Mode.
+The effect operates on each individual pixel of the image independently of all others, and it’s a simple linear transformation from RGB colours to greyscale values.
 To understand how to convert to greyscale, we need to first understand how the eyes perceive and process colour.

 Assuming no additional effects like color blindness or tetrachromacy, the human eye detects three colours - red, green and blue - corresponding to three types of cone cell in the eye.
 The eye is more sensitive to green light than red or blue, which our greyscale conversion must take into account.
-Essentially, we calculate a luminance value for each pixel - keeping those different sensitivities in mind - and use that as our greyscale value.
-Our shader needs to output an RGB vector rather than just one value, but conveniently, a greyscale pixel is one that has the same value for each of those three channels.
+We'll calculate a luminance value for each pixel, keeping the different RGB sensitivities in mind, and use those to determine a greyscale value - since luminance is a measure of lightness, we'll just use that value without modification.
+Conveniently, a greyscale colour is one that has the same value for each of the red, green and blue colour channels, so once we have obtained a luminance value, we're essentially done.

-The conversion to a single luminance value looks a little like this:
+Without going into detail about how the coefficients are obtained, the luminance calculation like this:

 ~~~glsl
 float lum = tex.r * 0.3 + tex.g * 0.59 + tex.b * 0.11;